Grow Into Your Future: Dream. Design. Do.

 THE STRATEGIC PLAN

 The plan is organized around six priority areas, which we designate as five pillars, one foundation.
-Each pillar has a set of goals, objectives, key performance indicators and action steps.
+Each pillar has a set of goals, objectives and key performance indicators.

 Pillar 1 – Advance Student Success